Gexkill/sweng2/RASD/src/index.md

 Here some possible scenarios of use of this application

 ##Scenario 1
-John wants to go to home after the office and he wants to do that as soon as.
+John wants to go home as soon as possible after a day of work work and he wants to do that as soon as.
 So in the morning (so he respects the constrains of two hours before) he reserve a taxi at the same time of the end of his job for a ride that start from his office and ends on his home.
 When he goes out from office he finds the taxi on the street that bring him to his home.

 ##Scenario 2